Southwest Airlines

 Problem

+When flights cancel, rebooking drives crowds to the gate and slows everything down.
+Gate agents are pushed into crowd control while juggling complex logistics.
 The result is a stressful, inefficient experience that leaves customers feeling stranded and staff stretched thin, putting Southwest’s brand at risk.

-Field Research at Chicago's Midway Airport
+Field Research

 We conducted field research at Chicago Midway International Airport to understand disruptions.
 While on site, a flight was unexpectedly canceled, and passengers flooded the gate with only two agents available.